ui-sref

 </li>

-Note: The parameter values expression is $watched for updates.
+The parameter values expression is $watch

-You can specify TransitionOptions to pass to StateService.go by using the ui-sref-opts attribute.
-Options are restricted to location, inherit, and reload.
+You can specify TransitionOptions to pass to StateService.go by using the ui-sref-opts

 <a ui-sref="home" ui-sref-opts="{ reload: true }">Home</a>